A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks

-with weights $\mathbf{w}(t) = (\mathbf{d}(t) + \mathbf{b}(t))^T\tilde{\mathbf{N}})$.
+with weights

-Since we assumed complete information availability, we can use as constraints the feasibility conditions mentioned in \ref{sec:sched_intro}($d$ being a shorthand for the dimension of $\mathbf{r}(t)$):
+Since we assumed complete information availability, we can use as constraints the feasibility conditions mentioned in sec. \ref{sec:sched_intro} ($d$ being a shorthand for the dimension of $\mathbf{r}(t)$):

-This constraint set binds the system so that, along every queue: \begin{itemize} \item No more outgoing transitions are scheduled than there are stored ebits; \item No more ebits are consumed than there is demand. \end{itemize} Solving this problem at every time step will guarantee the best possible scheduling decision $\mathbf{r}(t)$ that can be obtained starting from a 2-norm Lyapunov function, even though such a policy carries a crucial flaw that hinders its experimental realizability: since this is a centralized policy, there must be a physical scheduling block that acts as an authority; all the nodes in the network submit local status information and receive a scheduling decision to apply.
+This constraint set binds the system so that, along every queue: \begin{itemize} \item No more outgoing transitions are scheduled than there are stored ebits; \item No more ebits are consumed than there is demand. \end{itemize} Solving this problem at every time step will yield a scheduling decision $\mathbf{r}(t)$ that relies on the complete information set, even though such a policy carries a crucial flaw that hinders its experimental realizability: since this is a centralized policy, there must be a physical scheduling block that acts as an authority; all the nodes in the network submit local status information and receive a scheduling decision to apply.
 In the time it takes for the information to reach the scheduling agent and for the decision to be relayed back to the nodes and applied, the physical layer of the network has continued stochastically generating and losing ebits, so that when the decision finally arrives it is based on outdated information.
-Two possible solutions to this issue are addressed in the following, in the form of two policies that rely on less information being available.
+Two possible solutions to this problem are addressed in the following, in the form of two policies that rely on less information being available.